sandboxie-plus/sandboxie-docs/Content/ReadIpcPath.md

    ReadIpcPath=$:*
 ```

-By default the only process whos memory can be read is explorer.exe many processes want that and explorer should not keep any secrets normally anyways.
-To block this you can use:
+By default, the only process whose memory can be read is _explorer.exe_.
+Many processes require it and Windows File Explorer should not keep any secrets anyway.
+To block this, you can use:
 ```
    .
    .